McJimble/hackman-contest/README.md

 Sprint - Left Shift

-Due to it not being a priority, the game only supports keyboard and mouse.
-This will be fixed in a later update.
+Due to it not being a priority, the game only supports keyboard and mouse right now.

 # Code Architecture
 In terms of architecture, I essentially tried to make most gameplay-relative components as reusable as possible.